CodingIsaac/cybersecurity_fundamentals/securityDomains.md

 <h2>Security Architecture and Engineering:</h2>
 <p> This domain involves designing and implementing secure physical and digital systems, including encryption, firewalls, and secure architecture frameworks.</p>
 <h3> Key Concepts:</h3>
+Some of the Key concepts in Security Architecture and Engineering include:

 - Secure system design principles (e.g., Zero Trust architecture)
 - Cryptography and physical security